AppDaemon/appdaemon/docs/APPGUIDE.rst

 A use case for this might be an App that detects motion and turns on a light.
-If you have 3 places you want to run this, rather than hardcoding this into 3 separate Apps, you need only code a single app and instantiate it 3 times with different arguments.
+If you have 3 places you want to run this, rather than hardcoding this into 3 separate Apps, you need only code a single App and instantiate it 3 times with different arguments.
 It might look something like this: